smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 The RPC `CreateWindow` allows an app to create a new window on the display.
 The app needs to specify a window ID that is used for window manipulation e.g. with the RPC `Show` and the window type which can either be `MAIN` or `WIDGET` (see sub-section *Window types*).

 If desired, the apps can duplicate content sent to an existing window to the created window using parameter `duplicateWindowID`.
-All RPCs sent to the window with the ID equals `duplicateWindowID` will be duplicated to the created window.
+All RPCs sent to the window with the ID `duplicateWindowID` will be duplicated to the created window.
 Bidirectional window content duplication should not be supported.
-RPCs sent to the creating window should be rejected by the HMI.
+RPCs sent to the created window should be rejected by the HMI.

 Widgets that are created by an app are not necessarily visible on the HMI.
-The HMI can hold widgets in a list of available widgets so that a user can choose what widgets they want to
+The HMI can hold widgets in a list of available widgets so that a user can choose the widgets they want.

 #### Window types

 This proposal contains two types of windows.

 The main window is the full size app window on a display.
 Per app it should not be allowed to have multiple main windows on a single display.
-However, with multi display support, an app can have multiple main windows e.g. main window on the central console and main window on rear seat entertainment system.
+However, with multi-display support, an app can have multiple main windows e.g. main window on the central console and main window on rear seat entertainment system.

-The widget window is a small window type to provide quick information and softbuttons.
+The widget window is a small window type that provides quick information and soft buttons.
 Depending on the app policies, apps can create widgets from any HMI level as allowed by policies (e.g. from HMI_NONE or BACKGROUND).
 Once the widget is activated by the HMI, apps can send `Show` requests to add content (text and soft buttons) to that widget.
 The RPCs sent to the widget follow same policies according to the widget's HMI level.

-Just like push notifications (`Alert` from `HMI_BACKGROUND`), widgets should have effect to the HMI level of the app's main window in case of `STEAL_FOCUS` soft buttons.
+Just like push notifications (`Alert` from `HMI_BACKGROUND`), widgets should be able to change the HMI level of the app's main window by using `STEAL_FOCUS` soft buttons.
 If a user taps on a soft button in the widget with `.systemAction = STEAL_FOCUS`, the app's main window should be activated by the HMI and therefore become HMI_FULL.

 #### PredefinedWindows

 The enum `PredefinedWindows` specifies what windows and IDs are predefined and pre-created on behalf of the app.

 The default window is always available and represents the app window on the main display.
-It's an equivalent to the todays app window.
+It's an equivalent to today's app window.
 For backward compatibility, this will ensure the app always has at least the default window on the main display.
 The app can choose to use this predefined enum element to specifically address app's main window or to duplicate window content.
 It is not possible to duplicate another window to the default window.

 #### Window related `OnHMIStatus`